Plantation shutters are a popular option for interior shutters in Charleston. These wood or faux wood shutters attach to your window frame.

 - They’re durable

-- They give great light filtering and privacy
+- They offer great light filtering and privacy

-The precise percent of value addition differs by the location and other circumstances.
-But most Realtors, appraisers and home loan lenders agree quality plantation shutters that are put up precisely have a positive effect on your house’s value.
+The precise percent of value addition changes by the location and other circumstances.
+But most Realtors, appraisers and home loan lenders agree premium plantation shutters that are put on precisely have a beneficial influence on your residence’s value.

-Any kind of premium shutters is an investment in your home, which is probably the one central asset you own in Charleston.
-Because of that, we encourage you to consult a local expert, like one from Louver Shop of Charleston, when making a decision about which plantation shutters are ideal for your home.
+Any model of premium shutters is an investment in your home, which is probably the individual central asset you own in Charleston.
+Because of that, we encourage you to talk with a local professional, such as one from Louver Shop of Charleston, when making a decision about which shutters are ideal for your home.